rwaldron/tc39-notes/es7/2017-01/jan-24.md

 BT: For those new to the committee, we're not a technical committee, we're a royalty free task group (of the technical committee).
 All that means is that there is a royalty free commitment to the content we create in the specification.
 If you would like to patent something that is in ECMA or if you think you have a patent that is pertinent to something we are standardizing in this version.
 You should talk to your lawyers and potentially opt out of the royalty free agreement. you'd be the first person to do this.
 We've never had an opt out.
 Talking to Istvan, I'm not sure we even know what happens.

-I.S.: Brian is right.
+IS: Brian is right.
 In the current TC39 RFTG everything is expected to be RF.
 At an "opt out" - which we did not have so far - we have to see how that part of the policy plays out.
 But it will be difficult because a) who decides and how if the claim for the opt out is valid? b) If valid then either an alternative method has to be found or the RF project cancelled...
 So, if TC39 wants also "RAND" components in the standard, maybe for some special case, options that must be done in a new, different TG working with a RAND based policy.

 WH: If someone opts out (or makes an unexpected patent claim), which happened in other TCs, then we have a standard that someone claims a patent on, then chances are we'd end up voting no on the proposal.
 We approve the proposal pending it not having an opt-out.